 I can’t believe that someone actually had the balls to stab me.
 Well he got his.
 I’m sorry but I didn’t want to do that to him, he made me.
 I was defending myself!
 Who cares you never listen anyway.
 I don’t know why I still talk to you.

-The first time he talked to the wall was when he was five.
-Someone told him that since he had no friends he might as well just talk to the wall.
-He did.
+The first time I talked to the wall was when I was five.
+Someone told me that since I had no friends I might as well just talk to the wall.
+I did.

 I can’t remember feeling so good.
 And now I question why I felt so good, why did I enjoy it?
 When I held that person by the neck and saw the fear in their eyes and the pain in their face, I felt this sense of euphoria.
 Hurting him made me feel good inside like a nice pat on the back for a job well done.
 I like doing good jobs.